Culinair Cellulair

 The recent political decision by the Italian parliament to ban the production and sale of cell-cultured products is an example of how political actions can go against consumer choice and EU legislation.
 It underscores the importance of an open and democratic debate on these new forms of food production, where the voices of citizens are heard and there is room for diverse perspectives and opinions.

-A walk-through of the most recent version of the Culinair Cellulair interace
+A walk-through of the most recent version of the Culinair Cellulair interface

 Collecting user data